 Isaiah De La Cruz is a United States Army Veteran, He earned his degree in Business from Southern New Hampshire University, and has been with our organization for over 5 years.
 Isaiah began at our Meadowdale Elementary School site, where he served as the Site Director.
 During his time at Meadowdale, he implemented programs such as the Color Guard, Flag Tossing team, STEM, and Valley of the Voices.
 During Isaiah’s tenure as Director of our Meadowdale Site, The Club grew both in size and academically.
 Isaiah has worked closely with community partners to provide our clubs with specialty programs like Toys 4 Teeth, which provided all our members with free dental screenings and holiday presents.
 Isaiah is a Chicago Bears superfan, active at his local church, and a world traveler.

-The Boys and Girls Clubs of Dundee Township is pleased to announce that Jen Farag has joined our Executive Leadership Team as Director of Academic Success.
+The Boys & Girls Clubs of Dundee Township is pleased to announce that Jen Farag has joined our Executive Leadership Team as Director of 21st Century Programs.
 Jen brings to the Club a unique background in education, non-profit administration, marketing, and project management.
 Her professional and volunteer experiences are centered around closing the achievement gap for at-risk youth while empowering them to overcome obstacles and become the next generation of leaders.